elfsternberg/The-Backbone-Store/README.md

 ## Requirements

-The build tool relies upon GNU Make, node-js, and the Ruby HAML application.
+The build tool relies upon GNU Make and node-js.
 It also uses the NoWeb Literate Programming documentation tools, and building the documentation from source requires Xelatex be installed as well.

-The command 'make serve' probably only works under a fairly modern Linux, as it's dependent upon the kernel's inotify facility.
+The command 'make serve' probably only works under a fairly modern Linux, as it is dependent upon the kernel's inotify facility.

 ## Branches